SeasoulChris/apollo/fueling/autotuner/README.md

 ## Setup Environment:
 ### Generate the gRPC interface from .proto service
--This is needed only if there're changes in the \*.proto files:
+This is needed only if there're changes in the \*.proto files:
 ```bash
     bash /apollo/apollo.sh build_py
 ```